Rare Things for a Rare Life

 Had she heard him?
 A frisson of curiosity awakened with her response.

 She continued, “You prefer plain oat cakes.
 That’s well enough.
 Honey cake isn’t for everyone.
 My uncle hated honey cake.
 Wouldn’t touch it.”
-The woman staggered toward the undersecretary, offering him the basket.
+Next, the woman staggered toward the undersecretary, offering him the basket.

 “Oh, maybe,” the burly old man said as he took her hand and squeezed.
 “How much do we have?”

-Blackhawk wondered if they really had the money, would Rosewud take it and leave them alone?
+Blackhawk wondered if they, indeed, had the money, and would Rosewud take it and leave them alone?

 “Well, last year it was quite a sum, but then you had to buy seed….”